 What was the Travel Compensation Fund?

 When travel agents go bust, consumers can be left out of pocket for service, such as flights or accommodation, which they didn’t get a chance to use.
 The Travel Compensation Fund used to collect payments from travel agents and used the money to compensate consumers if this was to happen to them.
-From 1 July, the fund will gradually decrease its services, and will officially wind up in 2015.

 What is the ATAS?